 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Living with / caring for partners with mental health issues
+Living with a partner/family member with mental health issues.

 Please note that the areas I deal with in counselling I have indicated, really are only a guide - you are welcome to contact me if you require any information in more detail.